How Prehistoric Man Changed Your Sex Life

 For one there is little research supporting the prevalence of sexually transmitted infections.
-“I don’t think it is necessarily wrong but I think the basis for their modelling may be.
-Looking at modern day hunter gatherers who provide some sort of model for pre-agricultural societies, ie any human society prior to about 10,000 years ago, then polygyny is very rare,” said Kit Opie of University College, London.
+“I don’t think it is necessarily wrong but I think the basis for their modeling may be.
+Looking at modern day hunter-gatherers who provide some sort of model for pre-agricultural societies, ie any human society prior to about 10,000 years ago, then polygyny is very rare,” said Kit Opie of University College, London.
 “Hunter-gatherer marriage is a much looser affair than we are used to and polygyny may be allowed but very rarely is it actually practiced.”

-Psychologist Christopher Ryan has a very different view on what Caveman Sex was really like.
+Psychologist Christopher Ryan has a very different view of what Caveman Sex was really like.
 He purports that a more likely scenario has the woman as more polyamorous.
-He believes that a caveman would have been sitting in the corner waiting his turn as another caveman had sex with with the prehistoric woman.
+He believes that a caveman would have been sitting in the corner waiting his turn as another caveman had sex with the prehistoric woman.

 Do with that information as you wish but any which way it is pretty darn interesting.